Gabs-Maia/WinSock2-caseStudy/tutorial/network_struct.md

 #include <winsock2.h>
 ```

- - `stdint.h`: A standart library; defines fixed-width integers like `uint8_t` and `uint16_t`.
+- `stdint.h`: A standard library that defines fixed-width integers like `uint8_t` and `uint16_t`.

- - `winsock2.h`: Windows socket programming API functions... (a package with a bunch of functions).
+- `winsock2.h`: Windows socket programming API functions (a package with a bunch of functions).

-The two statements above are the libraries will need for now.
-The second one is the API provided by windows.

-The procedures needed to run a server in C, in our application, won't work outside of windows.
-This means that for each OS we'll need to implement our own.

-The windows API is called WinSock2. 📂
+The two libraries mentioned above are all we'll need for now.
+The second one is the API provided by Windows.
+The procedures needed to run a server in C for our application won't work outside of Windows.
+This means that for each OS, we'll need to implement our own solution.
+The Windows API is called WinSock2.📂
 <br><br>